docsforadobe/premiere-plugin-guide/docs/gpu-effects-transitions/getting-started.rst

 Setting up the Sample Projects
 ================================================================================

 If you are developing an effect, begin with one of the two GPU effect sample projects, progressively replacing its functionality with your own.
-Refer to chapter 1 for general instructions on how to build the SDK projects.
+Refer to :ref:`intro/intro` for general instructions on how to build the SDK projects.

 In addition to those general instructions, the sample project is also dependent on the After Effects plug-in SDK.
 Download it here.
 On Windows, create an environment variable pointing to it named AE_SDK_BASE_PATH, so that the compiler will find the AE headers that the project includes.
 On macOS, in *Xcode > Preferences > Locations > Source Trees*, specify AE_SDK_BASE_PATH to be the root folder of the AE plug-in SDK you have downloaded and unzipped.